MLkx93/unsynchronized-JWT-claims-leading-to-privilege-escalation/README.md

-# Vulnerable JWT Privilege Escalation Lab
+# Vulnerable JWT Privilege Escalation Lab (in progress)

 This lab demonstrates a critical privilege escalation vulnerability in a web application that arises from unsynchronized JWT claims.
 When a user's privileges are updated, the existing JWT is not properly invalidated or re-issued, allowing an attacker to exploit a timing window to elevate their role to Admin.